-I was born in Michigan and spent my childhood years in MoTown during the 1970s.
+I was born in Michigan and spent my childhood years in MoTown (Detroit area) during the 1970s.
 Yes, that was an exciting time!
-In 1979 my mother moved my sister and I to Tucson, Arizona where I spent middle school and two years of high school running around the desert.
+In 1979, my mother moved my sister and I to Tucson, Arizona where I spent middle school and two years of high school running around the desert.
 I returned to Michigan for my final year of high school.
-Overachievement began early for me finishing high school in three years.
+Overachievement began early for me.
+I finished high school in three years.

 I married Elgin Cook at the tender age of nineteen.
 We had three children in less than three years.
 We were kids raising babies and toddlers while going to school full-time.
 Elgin became a teacher in 1990 and went on to complete a masters in curriculum in 1993.
 We spent our early years in South Dakota, Montana and Wyoming.
 I finished a degree in composite social science for pre-law.
 Wyoming was a lawyer saturated state with only 1 out of 74 graduates gaining employment in law by Christmas.
 Despite my lifelong dream of becoming a lawyer, I returned to college and earned a second bachelors degree in secondary education.
-In 1995 we moved our children to Nelson Lagoon in the Aleutian Islands of Alaska.
+In 1995, I accepted my first teaching position and we moved our children to Nelson Lagoon, Alaska in the Aleutians East Borough School District.

 Teaching was my love and I never thought of doing anything else with my life after having my own classroom.
-In my first year of teaching I began to have MS symptoms.
-Little did I know, MS was going to change the course of my career and my life.
-At first I thought I might not be able to work.
+In my first year of teaching, I began to have symptoms of multiple sclerosis (MS).
+Little did I know, MS was going to change the course of my career and life.
+At first, I thought I might not be able to work.
 Determination in me refused to give up.
 I went on to earn a masters degree in educational technology and became an adjunct instructor for the University of Alaska while working as a full-time teacher.
-Language and cognitive issues directed me on a new path as I left the classroom for school administration believing this would be less stressful and more flexible.
-Do you hear the laughing in the background?
-In 2007 I earned a second masters degree in school administration after three years of working in the administrative field.
-Joke was on me, just as I was ready to enter the next phase of my career as a superintendent of schools, devastating MS symptoms caused me to take a year off and ultimately accept medical disability.
+Language and cognitive issues directed me on a new path and I left the classroom for school administration – believing this would be less stressful and more flexible.
+Can you hear the laughing in the background?
+In 2007, I earned a second masters degree in school administration after three years of working in the administrative field.
+Joke was on me, just as I was ready to enter the next phase of my career as a superintendent of schools, devastating MS symptoms caused me to take a year off in 2008-09 and ultimately accept medical disability on May 1, 2011.